 German Shepherd Dog and Shar-pei on the pet friendly trail at Grand Canyon National Park, Arizona

-Keep in mind that the average elevation of the trail is about 6,800 feet – that makes it easy to get dehydrated.
-Be sure to carry plenty of water for you and your pet, because bottle filling stations don’t operate during the winter, and bottled water isn’t for sale.
+Keep in mind that the trail’s average elevation is about 6,800 feet, which makes it easy to get dehydrated.
+Be sure to carry plenty of water for you and your pet, because bottle filling stations aren’t always operational, and bottled water isn’t for sale.

 READ MORE ⇒ Recognizing Dehydration and Heat Stroke in Dogs